bmarenco/wrdpg/README.md

 This repository contains the code accompanying the paper [**"Weighted Random Dot Product Graphs"**](https://arxiv.org/abs/2505.03649) by B. Marenco, P. Bermolen, M. Fiori, F. Larroca and G. Mateos

-It includes implementations of the methods and experiments described in the paper, including the proposed Weighted RDPG model (built upon [Graspologic’s implementation of the standard RDPG](https://github.com/graspologic-org/graspologic/blob/main/graspologic/models/rdpg.py)) and the novel primal-dual optimization approach for maximum entropy inference under moment constraints.
+It includes implementations of the methods and experiments described in the paper, including the proposed Weighted RDPG model (built upon [Graspologic’s implementation of the standard RDPG](https://github.com/graspologic-org/graspologic/blob/main/graspologic/models/rdpg.py)) and the primal-dual optimization approach for maximum entropy inference under moment constraints.

 ## Installation